Dante-Cadiz/lemon-qualitycontrol/README.md

 - The factory owner wants to eliminate this final process and replace it with a computerised image assessment, speeding the overall preparation of lemons up and removing reliance on individual human judgement and susceptibility to error.

 - As such, the project has the following business objectives:
-- The client is interested in defining and analysing the visual difference between good and poor quality lemons.
+- The client is interested in analysing the visual difference between good and poor quality lemons, specifically the visual markers that define a poor quality lemon.
 This will be satisfied via conventional data analysis: finding the average image and variability per label in the data set, as well as the contrast between said labels.
 - The client is interested in accurately and instantly predicting from a given image whether a lemon is of good or poor quality.
 This business objective will be delivered by the development and deployment of a TensorFlow deep learning pipeline
 - The content satisfying these two business objectives will be combined into a Streamlit dashboard and delivered to stakeholders.